2shrestha22/lineage-call-recording-enabler/README.md

 * To uninstall rename the file to `uninstall.zip` and sideload.

-### b.
-Magisk
-* If you have magisk installed you can use the magisk module.

 ### c.
-Manual
+Manual (try this when nothing worked)
-Overlay APK can be found in `flashable/system/vendor/overlay/lineage-dialer-rro.apk`.
+Overlay APK can be found in `recovery/system/vendor/overlay/lineage-dialer-rro.apk`.

 * Restart ADB with root privileges:
 `adb root`